What are the best food experiences in England?

 Food is a huge passion for so many of us living the countryside, whether we are growing it, foraging for it or eating it in one of the many fabulous Michelin

 There is a common misconception that the best fine dining resides primarily in the cities…most definitely not the case!
-You will certainly be
+You will certainly be presented

-small towns of Marlow and Padstow through to the beautiful villages of Bray and Great Milton.
+Marlow and Padstow through to the beautiful villages of Bray and Great Milton.

 The kitchens of the finest country house hotels across the country are nurturing some of the best chef talent, making them destinations for food lovers